-The 2015-16 season, will mark the tenth season behind the UMass Boston bench for Head Coach Peter Belisle.
-Belisle ranks as the winningest coach in program history with 122 wins and eight consecutive double-digit win seasons, and he is coming off the best season in program history.
+The 2016-17 will mark the 11th season behind the UMass Boston bench for head coach Peter Belisle.
+Belisle ranks as the winningest coach in program history with 145 wins and nine consecutive double-digit win seasons, and he is coming off the best season in program history.

-The 2014-15 season saw the Beacons finish with the second-best record in program history (22-4-1) and their most-ever victories in conference play (16).
+The 2014-15 season saw the Beacons finish with the third-best record in program history (22-4-1) and their most-ever victories in conference play (16).

 After opening the season with a program-record best 10-0-0 start, the Beacons set a new program standard in the national polls, when they were ranked #5 in the USCHO.com Poll on December 8.

 The Beacons enjoyed another strong campaign in 2013-14.
 UMass Boston earned their highest to date national ranking at #6 in the D3Hockey.com Poll on January 13 and finished the year with a sparkling 17-6-4 record.
 Belisle's team picked up their second consecutive Codfish Bowl Title, earned a 4-2 victory over Salem State University at Fenway Park and set a new program record with a 14-game unbeaten streak and tied the program standard with an 11-game winning streak.

 In 2012-13, Belisle led a Beacons squad comprised of 13 freshmen to one of the best season in program history at 19-6-2 and the team’s best finish in two decades, ending the regular season second in the ECAC East Conference.

 He became the first coach in program history to be named ECAC East Conference Coach of the Year in March, before being honored as the New England Division II/III Coach of the Year by the New England Hockey Writer’s Association in April.